BirdsCanada/NatureCounts_IntroTutorial/docs/02-LoadPackage.md

 update.packages()
 ```

-## Installing the NatureCounts package {#Package2.1}
+## Installing the naturecounts package {#Package2.1}

-You can install NatureCounts from GitHub with the remotes package:
+You can install naturecounts from GitHub with the remotes package:

 ```r